Items Description¶

 SeparateCharValue, SimpleCharValue |

-The metric is stored as String. | The metric is stored as Number if it can be parsed as a number from the input string.
-Otherwise, it is not stored. | The metric is stored as Number: 1 for value true, 0 otherwise. |
+Stored as String. | Stored as Number if parseable from the input string; otherwise not stored. | Stored as Number: 1 for value true, 0 otherwise. |

 FloatValue, IntValue |

-The numeric metric is converted to and stored as String. | The metric is stored as Number. | The system evaluates the NumericBooleanFormula and stores the result as Number: 1 for true, 0 for false |
+Converted to and stored as String. | Stored as Number. | NumericBooleanFormula evaluated; stored as Number: 1 for true, 0 for false. |

-The metric is stored as Number. |
+Stored as Number. |

 Unit Conversion¶

-| SI (metric) units | - | US units | - |
+| SI (metric) units | Symbol | US units | Symbol |

 |---|---|---|---|